ChrstphrHll/npc_gen/students/Adros Tolthe.md

 year: 5
 guild: Jettenia
 partyID: 35
+tags:
+- Goliath
+- Bard
+- Exploration
+- 5th
+- Jettenia
 ---
 # Adros Tolthe
 ---
 ### Description
 - 5th year Goliath Bard in Jettenia
-- straight strawberry blond hair that's put up in a large bun, Amber eyes, and Tan skin
+- straight strawberry blond hair that's put up in a large bun, Pale Blue eyes, and Tan skin
 - Is Scholarly and Overimaginative, and has Uncaring as their ideal

 ### Organizations